muquit/ssl-tls-verify/README.md

 verify SSL/TLS connections with detailed certificate inspection.
 It supports both direct TLS connections (like HTTPS) and StartTLS protocol upgrades (like SMTP).
-The tool provides comprehensive certificate chain analysis with pretty- printed output, making it ideal for debugging SSL/TLS issues, certificate validation problems, and connection troubleshooting.
+The tool provides comprehensive certificate chain analysis with pretty-printed output, making it ideal for debugging SSL/TLS issues, certificate validation problems, and connection troubleshooting.

 Unlike basic tools like `openssl s_client`, this utility focuses on